meltingcore/bg/food-court/Rules.md

 Ingredient cards have the following structure:

-- Ingredient Icon - Represents the type of the ingredient so you can recognize it in recipe requirements.
+- **Ingredient Icon** - Represents the type of the ingredient so you can recognize it in recipe requirements.
 Darker border means it is a **primary** ingredient.
-- Ingredient Picture - A picture of the ingredient.
+- **Ingredient Picture** - A picture of the ingredient.
-- Ingredient Description - Tells you which recipes the ingredient can be used in.
+- **Ingredient Description** - Tells you which recipes the ingredient can be used in.
-- Ingredient Type - The type of the ingredient (primary, secondary, optional).
+- **Ingredient Type** - The type of the ingredient (primary, secondary, optional).
-- Ingredient Name - The name of the ingredient.
+- **Ingredient Name** - The name of the ingredient.
-- Special Symbol - In some decks, the ingredient has a special symbol that can be used as visual aid for certain deck mechanics.
+- **Special Symbol** - In some decks, the ingredient has a special symbol that can be used as visual aid for certain deck mechanics.
 In the above example it tells you that this is a Tagliatelle so you know if the recipe cooked with it scores extra points for using exact pasta ingredient.
+- **Win Condition Symbol** - If present it indicates this card can be used to track the win condition for the deck

 ### Recipe Cards